adamfranco/polyphony/README.txt

 Current Version Notes
 ---------------------
-This release fixes several cross-site scripting vulnerabilities in code related to logging and error display.
-See the change log for details
+This release adds a number of fixes to the help-system to support Segue 2.

 Downloads